coreybrown89/wp-theme-boilerplate-gulp/README.md

 ## CSS, SASS, JS & Fonts

 All of the css, sass, js and fonts are located in the `/public` folder in the root of the theme.
+Import all sass files to `app.scss`

-When editing your theme, use the `gulp` command to compile & minify sass and lint and uglify javascript.
+When editing your theme, use the `gulp` command to start watching your files.
+Each time you save a `js` file or `scss` file gulp will compile & minify sass and lint and uglify javascript.

 ```
 $ gulp